ethan-iai/face-recognition-iai/README.md

 # face-recognition-iai
-Implementation with deep learning methods like CosineFace, SphereFace, ArcFace for face recognition task in pattern recognition class in IAI BUAA.
+Implementation with deep learning methods like CosineFace, SphereFace, ArcFace for face recognition task in pattern recognition class in IAI, BUAA.

 ## Features